alexanderbird/patterns-for-cryptic-errors/data/mined-data/references-to-cryptic-errors-in-c-sharp-repos.md

     To fix this:

     - Add reference to `System.Delegate.DynamicInvoke` to the `WebAssembly.Bindings` linker xml file so the linker knows not to strip the code.
-    - Add detailed error messages in case something else goes wrong so the crash is not so cryptic.
+    - Add detailed error messages in case something else goes wrong so the crash is not so **cryptic**.

     * [wasm] WebSocket support initial commit.